4maan4hmed/Chua-s-Circuit/README.md

 ### Bifurcation and Double-Scroll Patterns

-Here is a [video](https://drive.google.com/file/d/1c7vHS_T2erSN-8M2tTeOFDgCqn9_jExw/view?usp=sharing) link to for the project's working
+Here is a [video](https://drive.google.com/file/d/1c7vHS_T2erSN-8M2tTeOFDgCqn9_jExw/view?usp=sharing) link to showcase the project's operation

 On the oscilloscope, we observed both bifurcation and double-scroll patterns, confirming the chaotic nature of Chua's circuit.
 These patterns demonstrate the circuit's sensitivity to initial conditions and parameter variations.